 On a sunny day in May 2016, I took part in a guided tour at Katsura Imperial Villa (Katsura Rikyu) in Kyoto Prefecture (in the Kinki Region).
 As some of you may know, reserving a tour there is not an easy task.
 This time I didn’t secure a booking through the Internet.
 Instead, I visited the office of the Imperial Household Agency in person in early May.
 The office is in the compound of Kyoto Imperial Palace.
 And there I reserved a tour scheduled to be conducted two weeks afterwards.
-It is worth waiting because Katsura Villa is one of the interesting places in Kyoto.
+It is worth waiting because Katsura Villa is one of the fascinating places in Kyoto.

 The compound of the villa is surrounded by a unique hedgerow made of bamboo grass.
 It spans over 200 meters and they call it Katsura hedge.
 As you approach the front gate, the Katsura hedge ends and a bamboo fence called ho-gaki begins and continues to the entrance.